sarajuliefrajtova/english-for-designer/04-voice-tone-style/apple.md

 ### Valentine's Day — Example 2
 - (First section translated to English: _iPad.
 Awaken the imagination._)
-- (Second section translated to English: _iPhone.
-Love is calling._)
+- (Second section translated to English: _Apple Watch.
+Give the gift of a heart on your hand._)

 ![Apple Valentine's Day Email Newsletter promoting the iPhone](img/Apple-Valentines-Day-Email-Newsletter-iPad-and-iWatch.jpeg)